 Boxes and their contents remained similar.
 Both bike computers come with a stem mount and an aero mount.

-Unfortunately, the stem mount comes with plastic zip ties and not with elastic bands like Garmin Edge computers.
+The stem mount comes with plastic zip ties, not elastic bands like Garmin Edge computers.
+I find the zip ties more secure but less practical when switching the mount between bikes.

 Due to different dimensions, the BOLT v2 aero mount is incompatible with the BOLT v1.
-But, you can fit the BOLT v2 into the BOLT v1 aero mount.
+However, you can fit the BOLT v2 into the BOLT v1 aero mount.

 Physical Dimensions & Weight